Library Services for Teens

 Check out the resource list at the bottom of the page for more information on serving teens in the public library.

 - Sometimes it’s hard to get teens to come into the library!
 If you have the staffing to allow it, you have a great opportunity to meet teens where they are by taking library programs out to schools and other organizations that are already serving teens.
 After school programs are usually happy to partner with the library, particularly if you can bring a program or learning opportunity to their space.

 - So, you already have teens coming in to the library?
 Get them involved in planning programs and services.
 You can provide an opportunity to earn volunteer hours by having interested teens participate in an advisory board that can help to plan and prepare for programs for both teens and other library users.
 Connecting teen interests with opportunities for professional development and learning is part of a broader movement called connected learning.
 For more resources check out the ConnectedLib Toolkit.

-- Build on those partnerships that you’ve developed with the schools to serve middle school students.
-If you’ve already been hosting programs at the middle schools, reach out to the school librarians at the local high school to see if there are ways you can support their students.
-Maybe this looks like hosting Teen Advisory Board meetings or a book review club in the high school library during lunch, or maybe you are visiting 9th grade classes to talk about research resources that they can access with a public library card.
+- Build on those partnerships that you’ve developed with the schools to serve middle and high school students.
+Maybe this looks like booktalking in every 7th grade clasroom, hosting Teen Advisory Board meetings or a book review club in the high school library during lunch, or maybe you are visiting 9th grade classes to talk about research resources that they can access with a public library card.
 Work with your school to find out what their needs are and then consider how the library might be able to fill in some of the gaps.

 - Reach out to groups that are already serving teens in your community.
 Partnerships with after school programs, 4-H groups, LGBTQ youth organizations, and others can be a great start to building broader relationships with teens in the community who may not otherwise access library resources.